Teens reflect on Savannah crime, offer solutions

-SAVANNAH, Ga. – It’s the first week of summer for thousands of Chatham County students.
+SAVANNAH, Ga.
+(WSAV) – It’s the first week of summer for thousands of Chatham County students.

 In Savannah several teens are working to make sure the hours of gained free-time doesn’t lead to more crime in the area.